 The Michigan State Housing Development Authority announced a new program in January of 2013 designed to assist homeowners who have endured a financial hardship.
-This program, Step Forward Michigan, worked directly with County Treasurers to pay delinquent property taxes for those homeowners that were eligible for the program.
-Hundreds of citizens in our community were able to receive this much needed financial assistance of federal and state funding to prevent tax foreclosure.
+This program, Step Forward Michigan, continues to work directly with County Treasurers to pay delinquent property taxes for those homeowners that were eligible for the program.
+Hundreds of citizens in our community have been able to receive this much needed financial assistance of federal and state funding to prevent tax foreclosure.